Sandhya-devops-practice/devops-capstone-project/README.md

 - Docker container was not accessible in browser
   → Opened port 80 in AWS Security Group

-- Initially, faced build failure
+- Jenkins build failure
-  → I faced almost 6 to 7 build failure.
+  → I faced almost 6 to 7 build failures, and 8 th build was successfull

 ## 📊 DevOps Lifecycle Diagram